Maurice Benyovszky: Second expedition to Madagascar

 In April 1784, Benyovszky and several trading partners sailed to America, where a contract was agreed to with two Baltimore traders, Zollichofer and Meissonier.
 The deal was for monetary investment in return for a regular supply of slaves.
 In October of that year, the ship Intrepid sailed for Madagascar, arriving near Cap St Sebastien in north-west of the island, June 1785.
 Here the expedition was met with aggression from the Sakalava people; Benyovszky and a number of others were captured and disappeared, presumed dead.
 The surviving members of the company sailed for Mozambique, sold the ship and dispersed.

 In January 1786, however, Benyovszky was reported to be alive and operating at Angonsty (near modern-day Ambohitralanana).
 Anxious about another disruption to trade, François de Souillac, the French governor of Mauritius waited for fair winds and then sent a small military force over to Madagascar to deal with Benyovszky.
 On 23 or 24 May 1786, Benyovszky was ambushed and killed by these troops, and was buried on the site of his encampment.
 (Most biographies cite 23 May based on the statement by Benyovszky's 1790 editor William Nicholson, but French sources documented by Prosper Cultru cite 24 May.)

 The Warsaw newspaper Gazeta Warszawska, in its edition of 1 December 1787, reported that the famous Hungarian Baron Beniowski, who was said so many times to have died, was at that time in Vienna, where he had come from Istanbul.
-However, since there is no further report of Benyovszky being alive, this report was most likely a false rumour or misunderstanding.
+There is no further report of Benyovszky being alive after 1786, so this report was probably a false rumour or misunderstanding.